|

 member of the Highgate club and in other sources it is credited to 'Richards

-Daniels eventually wrote an account of the development process in ME
+Daniels eventually wrote an account of the development process in M.E.

 in 1915 which makes it very clear that the design and development were